 Can Chickens Eat Avocado?

 However, if too much gets into the chicken’s system, then it can cause all sorts of health issues.
 This includes death.
 Of course, do not let this put you off of feeding your chickens avocado.
-It is actually wise to give them a bit on occasion.
+It is actually ok to give them a bit on occasion.

 Don’t forget that the bulk of their diet should come from the specific chicken feed that you give them.
 It is ok to give them vegetables and fruits (including avocado) every now and then, but in no circumstances should those ever be a staple part of a chicken’s diet.